app-sre/go-qontract-reconcile/README.md

 runonce: Run integration only once (default: false)
 sleepdurationsecs: Time to sleep between iterations (default: 600s)

-qontract:
+graphql:
-  serverurl: URL to the GraphQL API REQUIRED
+  server: URL to the GraphQL API REQUIRED
   token: Value of Authorization header
   timeout: Timeout for qontract requests (default: 60s)
   retries: Number of times to retry requests (default: 5)

 vault:
-  addr: Address to access Vault REQUIRED
+  server: Address to access Vault REQUIRED
   authtype: Authentication type either token or approle REQUIRED
   token: Token to access Vault, requires setting authtype to token
-  roleid: Role ID to use for authentication, requires setting authtype to approle
+  role_id: Role ID to use for authentication, requires setting authtype to approle
-  secretid: Secret ID to use for authentication, requires setting authtype to approle
+  secret_id: Secret ID to use for authentication, requires setting authtype to approle
   timeout: Timeout for vault requests. (default: 60s)

 user_validator: